 My Water Bill Rates

-In Midwest City, Ok according to their website as of January 7, 2019 you first 0-2000 gallons of water is included in the initial charge of your water bill.
+In Midwest City, Ok according to their website as of January 7, 2019 your first 0-2000 gallons of water is included in the initial charge of your water bill.
 This means you are charged for a minimum of 2000 gallons whether you use 0 gallons or 2000.
 The same applies to sewer rates as well.

 Since the base charge is mandatory each month we will not add those charges to the cost of filling the pool.

 Once the 2000 gallons of water has been used there is a $4.11 charge per every 1000 additional gallons of water and a $4.28 charge per 1000 gallons of sewage use.
-Although filling the pool will not affect the sewer, my city will still charges it even when filling a swimming pool.
+Although filling the pool will not affect the sewer, my city will still charge it even when filling a swimming pool.
 Check with your city to see if you may be able to get an exemption from sewage, however most do not.

 All I need to do is add the sewage fee and water fee which is $4.11 + $4.28 = $8.39 and no that for every 1000 gallons of water I use, it will cost me $8.39.